ibm-cloud-docs/cis/terraform.md

 ## Installing Terraform and configuring resources for {{site.data.keyword.cis_full_notm}}
 {: #install-terraform}

+Before creating an authorization by using Terraform, complete the following prerequisites:

-Before you begin, make sure that you have the [required access](/docs/cis?topic=cis-at_iam_CIS) to create and work with {{site.data.keyword.cis_full_notm}} resources.
+* Make sure that you have the [required access](/docs/cis?topic=cis-at_iam_CIS) to create and work with {{site.data.keyword.cis_full_notm}}.

-- Follow the [Terraform on {{site.data.keyword.cloud}} getting started tutorial](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started) to install the Terraform CLI and configure the {{site.data.keyword.cloud}} Provider plug-in for Terraform.
-The plug-in abstracts the {{site.data.keyword.cloud}} APIs that are used to provision, update, or delete {{site.data.keyword.cis_full_notm}} service instances and resources.
+* Install the Terraform CLI and configure the IBM Cloud Provider plug-in for Terraform.
+For more information, see [Getting started with Terraform on IBM Cloud](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+The plug-in abstracts the IBM Cloud APIs that are used to complete this task.
-- Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to create a {{site.data.keyword.cis_short_notm}} service instance and to assign a user an access policy in Identity and Access Management (IAM) for that instance by using HashiCorp Configuration Language (HCL).
+* Create a Terraform configuration file named `main.tf`.
+Use this file to define the authorization between services by writing Terraform code in HashiCorp Configuration Language (HCL).
 For more information, see the [Terraform documentation](https://developer.hashicorp.com/terraform/language){: external}.

+1. In your Terraform configuration file, find the Terraform code that you used to create the CIS instance.
 1. Create a {{site.data.keyword.cis_short_notm}} instance by using the `ibm_resource_instance` resource argument in your `main.tf` file.
-   The {{site.data.keyword.cis_short_notm}} instance in the following example is named `test` and is created with the `standard` pricing plan.
+The {{site.data.keyword.cis_short_notm}} instance in the following example is named `test` and is created with the Standard pricing plan.
 The `resource_group_id` is `data.ibm_resource_group.group.id`, and the location property is set to `global`.
    ```terraform
    data "ibm_resource_group" "group" {
      name = "test"